OpenCTI-Platform/connectors/taxii2/README.md

 `stix.Enterprise ATT&CK,stix.Mobile ATT&CK`

 Furthermore, this argument supports the use of `*` as a wildcard operator.
 To Poll all collections in the `STIX` API Root, you could use the syntax `stix.*` If you wanted to poll all collections in the server, you can use the syntax `*.*`

+Finally, please note that the "title" of an API Root differs from it's pathing in a URL.
+For example, the title could be "Malware analysis" whereas the URL for an API Root could just be some_url/malware/.
+In the Collections parameters, please specify the URL path of an API Root, **not** its title

 ## Installation